Arnaud Giersch - 2013-11-18 13:02 -

 - SimGrid is free software.
 It is distributed under the GPL

 license, and all developments occure in open repositories.

 - SimGrid is widely used around the globe.
 It grounded

 the experiments of numerous scientific papers.

-It is used in practice at Cern to improve the algorithms basing the
+It is used in practice at CERN to improve the algorithms underlying the

 data management infrastructure and by users of the EGEE grid to improve